Tatiana (singer): Career as children's entertainer

 In 1995, Tatiana began releasing children's music albums.

-From 1997 to 2001, Tatiana hosted the children's television show, El Espacio de Tatiana, on the Mexican network Televisa.
-She would later host another children's television show, El Show De Tatiana, on TV Azteca.
+From 1997 to 2001, Tatiana hosted the children's television show, El Espacio de Tatiana on the Mexican network Televisa.
+She would later host another children's television show, El Show De Tatiana, on TV Azteca (version de El Show de Xuxa).
 She had also performed voice-over work and recorded soundtrack songs for various television and film projects produced by The Walt Disney Company.
 She provided her voice to the character Megara in the Latin American Spanish dub of Disney's Hercules (1997).

 In 2004, she appeared as the character Coral on the Mexican telenovela, Amy, la niña de la mochila azul.